 Later on, at the age of 8, he wanted to play the bass guitar.
 None of his family played the bass or even had a bass guitar.
 But after serious pneumonia, his father promised him a bass-guitar, which he (Elisa) still has and uses.
 So his father kept his promise !

 Elisa never felt the love for the guitar, for some reason.
 His father was a good guitar-player, but that didn’t motivate him to learn from his dad.

 But after he heard the great Phil Keaggy on a record, called “How the West was One”, he was astonished and blown away, because of his unique non-cliché way of playing and with an even unique sound.
 Elisa was just 11 years old when he started to copy everything of all the records of Phil Keaggy.

 Later on, he got interested in the mixture of funk and jazz.

-He listened a lot to guitar-players such as George Benson, Lee Ritenour, Robben Ford and – his all time favorite – Larry Carlton.
+He listened a lot to guitar players such as George Benson, Lee Ritenour, Robben Ford and – his all-time favourite – Larry Carlton.
 Especially

 Larry shaped the way of playing which Elisa liked to play.

 With no ‘jazz’ background at all, Elisa began his music education in 1990 at the Jazz Conservatory in Hilversum.
-Well actually, he began in Enschede were he had his first guitar-lesson of his live.
-His first guitar-teacher ever was Gerard Peters.
-His guitar-style and playing skills corresponded a lot with Elisa and also, Gerard was a Larry Carlton fan.
+Well actually, he began in Enschede where he had the first guitar lesson of his life.
+His first guitar teacher ever was Gerard Peters.
+His guitar style and playing skills corresponded a lot with Elisa and also, Gerard was a Larry Carlton fan.

 For instance, he played in a live TV-show with a live band, which became the fusion / jazzrockband Seraph.
 With Seraph, he recorded 4 albums.
 Check out the music of Seraph.